LittleKingsguard/Eternity-Core/SceneLevel/Actions/Exit.md

 An Exit action allows a character to leave a scene.
-This fails automatically if successfully opposed.
+This fails automatically if opposed.